arsenal9971/BMS_stud_reps/Forough_meeting.md

 ### <center> Meeting with Forough. </center>

-- Remember Jurg Kramer to give announcement before the BMS friday talk to say: "Eisstadion im Sportpark Neukölln" ar 19.00 til 21.30, meeting at S Bahn Hermanstrasse platafor of the Ring-Bahn, Reminder about poster session for the BMS Days.
+- Remember Jurg Kramer to give announcement before the BMS friday talk to say: "Eisstadion im Sportpark Neukölln" ar 19.00 til 21.30, meeting at S Bahn Hermanstrasse platafor of the Ring-Bahn, Reminder about poster session for the BMS Days, also announce that tomorrow is the chinese's new year, the year of the rooster.

 - Send e-mail about announcement in Board Meeting concerning students (Send e-mail to students on Monday with the link about the new Basic and Additional Course).